Need a texting plan to engage your current students? We've got you covered.

 Don’t be afraid to think outside the box when you’re thinking about touchpoints.
 For example, Alfred University wanted to help address student hunger.
 Now, when there’s leftover food at the end of a catered event, the campus dining staff sends a text to students who have signed up at the campus food bank.
 Hungry students come and get the free food, and campus dining has less waste to deal with — all thanks to one text.

-"I love the fact that we can send a quick text to students with a direct link to verification forms on our website,” noted Carissa Taylor, administrative assistant for student financial services at Muskingum University.4
+Muskingum University4 often texts links to guide students.
+"I love the fact that we can send a quick text to students with a direct link to verification forms on our website,” shares Carissa Taylor, Administrative Assistant for Student Financial Services.
+They've seen an improvement in form completion rates since adding links to their texting campaigns.

 “Our freshman retention rate went up over five percentage points,” said Amy Gray from Aurora University.6 “Certainly there are other initiatives that we used during the past year that contributed to that as well, but [texting] was certainly part of that... [and] for this year’s class, we have more financial aid files complete, we have fewer freshmen with unpaid balances, and we had greater participation in our first-year advising workshops.”

-Now that you have a better sense of how and when you can use texting, take a step back and consider how it fits in the context of your overall communications strategy.
+Now that you have a better sense of how and when you can use texting, take a step back and consider how it fits into your overall communications strategy.

-If emails, campus flyers, and other mediums are working for you, plan to keep using them, at least on a limited basis.
-Yes, texting is more effective than other mediums — but it isn’t a magic wand that will immediately replace all of your other tools.
+If emails, campus flyers, and other mediums are working for you, plan to keep using them.
+Yes, texting is more effective than other mediums — but it's an essential part of a wider, multi-channel communication strategy.

 - Registration reminders